Justice

 When the Rhode Island Interfaith Coalition to Reduce Poverty holds its 10th annual Fighting Poverty with Faith Vigil at the State House next week (Wed., Jan.
 3, 3pm), it will be among the first public event for the group’s new director and lead organizer, Victoria Strang.
 Strang, who started in October, grew up in Massachusetts […]

-Posted in Events, Featured, Justice, Poverty | Tagged Fighting Poverty with Faith, RI Interfaith Coalition to Reduce Poverty, Victoria Strang |
+Posted in Events, Featured, Justice, Poverty | Tagged Fighting Poverty with Faith, RI Interfaith Coalition to Reduce Poverty, Victoria Strang | Leave a response

 By Steve Rackett on November 22, 2017